 Giraffe feeding is the kindest and most calm animal engagement for families with young children.
 Hold out an olive branch to the enormous creatures as you stand on the platform and watch them gently grasp it with their enormous, grizzled tongues.
 Visit the petting area for additional animal encounters and experience what it’s like to pet a farm animal.

-The carousel and the small Jones Zephyr Train are two more activities at the zoo, and is one o the fun things to do in Baltimore Maryland.
+The carousel and the small Jones Zephyr Train are two more activities at the zoo and it one of the kid-friendly things to do in Baltimore this weekend.

 13. The 99 Steps in Federal Hill Park

 Locals are aware that the expansive green slope known as Federal Hill Park may be reached by crossing Key Highway.